Emraan Hashmi: In the media

-In Rediff.coms "Top Bollywood Actors" list, Hashmi was placed 9th in 2005.
-In the Times' 50 Most Desirable Men list, he ranked 41st in 2011 and 26th in 2013.
-Hashmi appeared in the Eastern Eyes "Sexiest Asian Men" of 2012, at 16th position.
+In Rediff.com's "Top Bollywood Actors" list, Hashmi was placed 9th in 2005.
+In the Times 50 Most Desirable Men list, he ranked 41st in 2011 and 26th in 2013.
+Hashmi appeared in the Eastern Eyes "Sexiest Asian Men" of 2012 at 16th position.

+In pop culture

+A dialogue in season 1 of The Ba***ds of Bollywood (2025) spoken by Raghav Juyal referencing Hashmi went viral on the social media, becoming an internet phenomenon:

+“Akha Bollywood ek taraf, Emraan Hashmi ek taraf.”
+(All of Bollywood on one side, Emraan Hashmi on the other).